solidusio/solidus/guides/source/developers/returns/return-items.html.md

 - `exchange_inventory_unit_id`: If the `Spree::ReimbursementType` is an
   exchange, this attribute's value is the ID of the `Spree::InventoryUnit` that that is going to be exchanged.
-- `acceptance_status_errors`: A hash that lists reasons why the return item does is not acceptable.
+- `acceptance_status_errors`: A hash that lists reasons why the return item is not acceptable.
 - `preferred_reimbursement_type_id`: The ID for the reimbursement type that was originally set for the return item.